Politics and technology: Use of Bots and Sock Puppets

-Internet bots, also known as web robots, robots or simply bots, are software applications that run automated tasks (scripts) over the Internet.
+Internet bots, or web robots, robots or simply bots, are software applications that run automated tasks (scripts) over the Internet.
 Typically, bots perform tasks that are both simple and repetitive, at a much higher rate than would be possible for a human alone.
 The largest use of bots is in web spidering, in which an automated script fetches, analyzes, and files information from web servers at many times the speed of a human.
 More than half of all web traffic is generated by bots.
 Software can detect and confirm the presence of bots through qualitative coding.
 An example would be the Bot-a-meter, developed by Indiana University, which evaluates 7 different factors to determine whether or not a request is generated by a bot.

 A Sock Puppet is an online identity used for purposes of deception.
 The term originally referred to a false identity assumed by a member of an Internet community who is pretending to be another person.
 The term has come to designate other misleading uses of online identities, such as those created to praise, defend or support a person or organization, to manipulate public opinion, to skew online voting results, or to evade blocks.
 There is significant evidence to indicate that the Internet Research Agency, a group of professional Russian trolls, created fake accounts on major networking sites and online newspapers, to promote specific Ukrainian, Middle Eastern, and American political issues, even advocating for Trump as early as December 2015.

 Ease of manipulation

-Citizens involved in politics have experienced a sense of security while engaged in physically attending a polling place or submitting their vote through mail.
+Citizens involved in politics have experienced a sense of security while physically attending a polling place or submitting their vote through mail.
 Such experiences now have digital counterparts.
-In areas such as the United States, online voting has been developing in the form of smartphone applications or secure websites.
-Online voting allows more citizens to exercise their right to vote by breaking down the physical barriers that may keep a voter away from the polls.
+In areas like the United States, online voting has been developing through smartphone applications or secure websites.
+Online voting allows more citizens to exercise their right to vote by breaking down the physical barriers that may keep voters away from the polls.

 As an unwanted result, online voting is easier to manipulate.
 Social media apps such as Instagram or Facebook have taken the initiative to get people registered and motivated to go and vote.
-Despite their efforts, there are social media accounts engineered to misinform the public, causing a jaded perspective toward electable candidates or understanding policies.
+Despite their efforts, social media accounts are engineered to misinform the public, causing a jaded perspective toward electable candidates or understanding policies.

 Another way users are manipulated is by directly interfering with the vote.
 In the 2016 U.S. election, J. Alex Halderman, a computer scientist and director of computer security at the University of Michigan, advocated for the Clinton campaign to request a recount in the states of Wisconsin, Michigan, and Pennsylvania, which were thought to be lost by her through the computer manipulation of voting machines.